Helen Wills: 1931: Regained U.S. title

-In 1931 Wills did not travel to Europe to defend her French and Wimbledon titles and only played in tournaments in the United States.
-Her first tournament was in July at the Essex Country Club Invitation in Massachusetts where she defeated McCune Harper in the final, losing just one game.
+In 1931, Wills did not travel to Europe to defend her French and Wimbledon titles, and only played in tournaments in the United States.
+Her first tournament was in July at the Essex Country Club Invitation in Massachusetts, where she defeated McCune Harper in the final, losing just one game.
 In early August Wills won the Seabright Invitational title for the first time after a double-bagel victory in the final against Helen Jacobs.
 At the 1931 Wightman Cup in August in Forest Hills, she won both her singles matches but lost the doubles with McCune Harper.
 At the U.S. National Championships she won her seventh (and last) singles title via a win in a 35-minute final against the British player Eileen Bennett Whittingstall.
-In the fall she and her husband travelled to Japan, China and the Philippines and Wills played exhibition matches in Tokyo, Kobe and Yokohama.
+In the fall, she and her husband traveled to Japan, China and the Philippines.
+Wills played exhibition matches in Tokyo, Kobe and Yokohama.
 For the fifth time in succession she was ranked the No. 1 player in the world.